The Australian Immunisation Handbook 10th Edition

 Interval between dTpa and other tetanus/diphtheria-containing vaccines

-A single dose of dTpa can be administered at any time after a dose of a vaccine containing tetanus and diphtheria toxoids.
-Studies indicate that the adverse reactions to a single dose of dTpa are similar whether administered shortly after (18 months), or at a longer interval after, a previous dose of a vaccine containing tetanus/diphtheria toxoids.55-58 Where a tetanus- and diphtheria-containing vaccine has been given less than 18 months previously, the benefits of protection against pertussis gained from using dTpa, where recommended, are likely to outweigh the risk of an adverse event.59
+In circumstances where protection against pertussis is required as soon as possible, a single dose of dTpa vaccine can be administered at any time after a dose of tetanus- and diphtheria-containing vaccine.
+If providing dTpa vaccine as part of a dT catch-up schedule in adults or children aged ≥10 years, the recommended minimum intervals between doses should be met (refer to 2.2 Administration of vaccines).
+Studies indicate that the adverse reactions to a single dose of dTpa are similar whether administered shortly after (18 months), or at a longer interval after, a previous dose of a vaccine containing tetanus/diphtheria toxoids.56-59 Where a tetanus- and diphtheria-containing vaccine has been given less than 18 months previously, the benefits of protection against pertussis gained from using dTpa vaccine, where recommended (e.g. in the third trimester of pregnancy), are likely to outweigh the risk of an adverse event60 (refer to ‘dTpa vaccines in pregnant women’ in 4.12.10 Adverse events below).

 Persons with a history of pertussis infection